wtharden3/web-playback-sdk-v3/README.md

 # Web Playback SDK V3

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using [Web Playback SDK Guide](https://developer.spotify.com/documentation/web-playback-sdk/guide) as a guild to build this.

 ## Available Scripts